aptech/docs/docs/CR-ldlp.rst

 ----------------
 .. function:: ldlp(A)

-    :param A: NxN real symmetric matrix.
+    :param A:
-    :type A: TODO
+    :type A: NxN real symmetric matrix

     :returns: ldl_factor (*TODO*), (N+1)xN matrix, containing the factors L and D as well as the permutation vector P, which can be passed directly to ldlsol to solve a system of linear equations.